-18 In these circumstances, an 'external' contribution means that, to the extent of that contribution, the costs of the project do not need to be recovered from electricity consumers via the regulated charges of the relevant network business (or businesses).
+20 In these circumstances, an 'external' contribution means that, to the extent of that contribution, the costs of the project do not need to be recovered from electricity consumers via the regulated charges of the relevant network business (or businesses).
 It therefore covers contributions from other NEM participants (eg, generators, retailers) as well as parties external to the NEM (eg, governments, ARENA).
+Relevantly, this differs from the AER's guidance on the treatment of any contributions from NEM participants in the RIT-T assessment itself (where they are not treated as external contributions and netted off the capital cost - -see section 3.11 of the AER's guidance),

-19 AER Compliance Bulletin No. 10, Determining whether proposed replacement capital expenditure constitutes a RIT-D project, November 2021 p.9.
+21 AER Compliance Bulletin No. 10, Determining whether proposed replacement capital expenditure constitutes a RIT-D project, November 2021 p.9.
 The AER notes (p.
 4) that the principles discussed in this compliance bulletin equally apply to TNSPs applying the RIT-T.

-20 AER Compliance Bulletin No. 10, Determining whether proposed replacement capital expenditure constitutes a RIT-D project, November 2021 p.8.
+22 AER Compliance Bulletin No. 10, Determining whether proposed replacement capital expenditure constitutes a RIT-D project, November 2021 p.8.

-$^{^{21}}$ See the NER definition of 'prescribed connection services', which can be found in Chapter 10 and clause 11.6.11 of the NER.
+23 See the NER definition of 'prescribed connection services', which can be found in Chapter 10 and clause 11.6.11 of the NER.